Praveen-BE/DevTinderUI/README.md

 - You Should not be access other routes without login
 - If token is not present, redirect user to login page

-Link For Commit [ Redirect to Login If not authenticate - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/) if you want Checkout😊
+Link For Commit [ Redirect to Login If not authenticate - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/0bdbbf0) if you want Checkout😊

+- Logout Feature

+Link For Commit [ Build Logout - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/) if you want Checkout😊

 </details>